Board of Regents

 c) The requested action is not likely to impair the University’s capacity to carry out its educational mission (for example, by causing deep divisions within the University community).

 d) There is a broad and continuing base of support within the University community including students, faculty, alumni, and staff who believe that action is warranted.
-Evidence of support may include the following:
+Evidence of support shall include the following:

-For activities believed to cause social harm but not on the level of moral reprehensibility, The Board may consider avenues other than divestiture such as shareholder engagement.
-In such instances, the criteria provided here in Sections 4.C and 4.D must be met.
-Educational initiatives, sustainability initiatives, or targeted research may also be pursued but those activities are outside the scope of this guideline.
+The Board may consider avenues other than divestiture such as shareholder engagement.
+In such instances, the criteria provided here in Sections 4.c and 4.d must be met.
+Educational initiatives, sustainability initiatives, or targeted research may also be pursued.

 5) Procedure and Voting